LiorKogan/V1/README.md

 * with no 'O' (see [Optional Components](#optional-components))
 * with no aggregators (see [Aggregators](#aggregators))

 Query results do not include assignments to entities/relationships/paths right of a negator.
-Any pattern elements right of a negator is depicted with a gray 'no report' icon on its top-right, indicating  that the query result does not include an assignment for it (see [Latent pattern-entities](#latent-pattern-entities)).
+Any pattern entity right of a negator is depicted with a gray 'no report' icon on its top-right, indicating  that the query result does not include its assignment (see [Latent pattern-entities](#latent-pattern-entities)).

 _**Q12:** Any person who does not own a horse_